6 cl of white wine

 - a splash of soda

 - 3 cl of Campari bitter

 How to make the real Pirlo cocktail

 Fill a large goblet with ice, then pour some white wine.

 Add a splash of Campari and finish filling with soda.

 Cut a few slices of orange as garnishing.

-If you want to prepare the white Pirlo, instead of Campari use good dry vermouth and a dash of Bianco Sarti.
+If you want to prepare the white Pirlo, use good dry vermouth and a dash of Bianco Sarti instead of Campari.

 Pirlo food pairings

-It’s excellent when served with tuna sandwiches, rolls with sausage and bacon, croutons, the classic bread, and salami, but also shrimp skewers with paprika, sweet and sour seitan, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, paella mixta.
+It’s excellent when served with tuna sandwiches, rolls with sausage and bacon, shrimp skewers with paprika, sweet and sour seitan, chicken tikka masala, Chicken Cacciatore, Vitello Tonnato, truffle risotto, pasta alla carbonara, paella mixta.